mautic/developer-documentation-new/docs/plugins/integrations/authentication.rst

     \Mautic\IntegrationsBundle\Auth\Provider\AuthProviderInterface.

 **The examples below use anonymous classes.
-Of course, use Object Oriented Programming with services and factories to generate credential, configuration, and client classes.**
+Use Object Oriented Programming with services and factories to generate credential, configuration, and client classes.**

-The best way to get configuration values such as username, password, consumer key, consumer secret, etc is by using the ``mautic.integrations.helper`` ``(\Mautic\IntegrationsBundle\Helper\IntegrationsHelper)`` service to leverage the configuration stored in the ``Integration`` entity's API keys.
+The best way to get configuration values such as username, password, consumer key, consumer secret, and so forth is by using the ``mautic.integrations.helper`` ``(\Mautic\IntegrationsBundle\Helper\IntegrationsHelper)`` service to leverage the configuration stored in the ``Integration`` entity's API keys.

 .. code-block:: php